NY Residents Can Now Finance Energy Efficiency Improvements on Utility Bills

 Under a new program called “on-bill” financing, New York homeowners will now be able to finance expensive home energy efficiency improvements and pay back the loans a little each month on their utility bills.
 The program is part of major energy legislation passed by Gov. Andrew Cuomo and the state Legislature.
 The legislation directs public utilities to bill homeowners for qualifying purchases through their monthly utility bill at an amount equal to the projected energy savings for that month, which means that customers’ utility bills won’t go up as a result of the financing.

-In other words, homeowners can pay for energy efficiency upgrades with the amount of money they save using the very improvement that they’re financing.
+In other words, homeowners can pay for energy efficiency upgrades with the amount of bill they save using the very improvement that they’re financing.